hdShang/arxiv-daily/docs/cs-LG/2025-09-27/papers/251003271v1-decision-potential-surface-a-theoretical-and-practical-approximation.md

 ---
 layout: default
-title: Decision Potential Surface: A Theoretical and Practical Approximation of LLM's Decision Boundary
+title: "Decision Potential Surface: A Theoretical and Practical Approximation of LLM's Decision Boundary"
 ---

 # Decision Potential Surface: A Theoretical and Practical Approximation of LLM's Decision Boundary